3089464667/terraform-random-petname/README.md

 # terraform-random-petname
+I modify the files in the Github repository at 5 p.m. on June 27, 2026.
 A minimal Terraform module for testing publication and discovery in the Terraform Registry public module platform.

 This module creates a `random_pet` value and exposes it as an output.
 It is intentionally minimal and does not create cloud resources.